 4 Day and night your hand of discipline was heavy on me.

-4) The way out of depression caused by guilt is confession and seeking God’s forgiveness.
+The way out of some depression that is caused by guilt is almost always confession, and seeking God’s forgiveness.

 5 “Finally, I confessed all my sins to you